Pylons/deform/docs/serialization.rst

 The job of the deserialize method of a widget is to convert the pstruct it receives into a :term:`cstruct`.
 A :term:`cstruct` is a shorthand for "Colander structure".
-It is often a string, a mapping or a sequence.
+It is often a string, a mapping, or a sequence.

-An application eventually wants to deal in types less primitive than
-strings: a model instance or a datetime object.
-An :term:`appstruct` is the data that an application that uses Deform eventually wants to deal in.
-Therefore, once a widget has turned a :term:`pstruct` into a :term:`cstruct`, the :term:`schema node` related to that widget is responsible for converting that cstruct to an :term:`appstruct`.
+An application eventually wants to deal in types less primitive than strings, such as a model instance or a datetime object.
+An :term:`appstruct` is the data that an application using Deform eventually wants to deal in.
+Therefore once a widget has turned a :term:`pstruct` into a :term:`cstruct`, the :term:`schema node` related to that widget is responsible for converting that cstruct to an :term:`appstruct`.
 A schema node possesses its very own ``deserialize`` method, which is